Hemorrhoid: Procedures

+Hemorrhoidal artery embolization (HAE) is a minimally invasive procedure performed by an interventional radiologist.
+HAE involves the blockage of abnormal blood flow to the rectal (hemorrhoidal) arteries using microcoils and/or microparticles to decrease the size of the hemorrhoids and improve hemorrhoid related symptoms, especially bleeding.
+HAE is very effective at stopping bleeding related symptoms with success rate of approximately 90%.
+Overall, the effectiveness of HAE is comparable to or better than surgery or transanal procedures.
+The frequency and severity of any potential adverse events are also significantly lower in HAE compared to surgery or transanal procedures.

 Surgery

-A number of surgical techniques may be used if conservative management and simple procedures fail.
+A number of surgical techniques may be used if conservative management and office based procedures fail.
 All surgical treatments are associated with some degree of complications, including bleeding, infection, anal strictures, and urinary retention, due to the close proximity of the rectum to the nerves that supply the bladder.
 Also, a small risk of fecal incontinence occurs, particularly of liquid, with rates reported between 0% and 28%.
 Mucosal ectropion is another condition which may occur after hemorrhoidectomy (often together with anal stenosis).
 This is where the anal mucosa becomes everted from the anus, similar to a very mild form of rectal prolapse.